pema99/GITweaks/README.md

 The "Preview fix" and "Reset preview" button can be used to non-destructively preview the result of applying the seam fix.
 "Apply fix" will permanently modify the lightmap texture on disk.

+> Note: This tweak **only** fixes hard seams due to differences in bilinear filtering.
+If the lightmaps have perceptually different colors at the seam, this tweak will not fix that.

 > Note: Seam fixing can be expensive, especially with the volume component.
 Try not to make huge volumes - instead, keep the small and use only where seams occur.

 ### Bulk select renderers